As of 3/27/23:

 Large plantations ferment beans in open boxes or in piles and there is sufficient mass (tons) to generate the heat needed to drive the fermentation to conclusion.
 However, with the small mass of beans we typically have, additional heat and insulation from ambient temperatures is needed to ferment properly.
 So, we put the bucket/tub of beans in an insulating chest freezer (unplugged) with a light-bulb heat source and thermostatic controller to periodically boost the temperature as the mass proceeds through several phases of fermentation.

 The freezer box helps solve one problem (need for additional heat) but creates another..a dearth of oxygen.
 Though the first stage of fermentation is anerobic (without oxygen), as noted above, later stages are aerobic (require oxygen).
 Thus, excess fluid is drained off, the box lid cracked open, and the beans manually mixed periodially after the anaerobic phase.
 This, inevitably drains heat from the bean mass, but, the additional oxygen, in concert with the necessary microbes, also generates heat.
 Banana leaves are used to line the fermenting tub to provide a natural source of yeast and added insulation.
-Similarly, as the pods are being opened after harvest, the outside surface of the pods is wiped onto the mass of newly harvested beans to inoculate the bean mass with yeast.
+Similarly, as the pods are being opened after harvest, pieces of the pods are cut and mixed into the mass of newly harvested beans to inoculate the bean mass with yeast.

 The "set" temperature is set at 95 deg F. to start; and the set temperature is increased over the next several days to a maximum of 122 deg.
 This helps the "good" microbes to thrive and suppresses those that would destroy or "rot" the bean mass.